singhbharath03/myblog/_posts/2025-04-09-zero-to-one.markdown

 - There might still be hidden injustices.
 In the 1900's most people didn't see slavery as evil, today it is the convention.
 - most people did not believe the bubbles in 1999 and 2005.

-You can't find secrets without looking for them, Andrew wiles proved fermat's last theorem after it being unsolved for 358 years.
+You can't find secrets without looking for them, Andrew wiles proved Fermat's last theorem after it being unsolved for 358 years.
 The ideas for most of the recent great companies seem obvious in retrospect, this points to there being a lot more secrets.

+>The best place to find secrets is where no one is looking.

-Theil classifies secrets into 2 kinds, people secrets and nature secrets. `The best place to find secrets is where no one is looking.` Physics has been there for 100s of years and every university has a legitimate department for the same.
-You can say solve nutrition - no university has a nutirition deparment and there are real holes in our understanding of it today.
+Theil classifies secrets into 2 kinds, people secrets and nature secrets.
+Physics has been there for 100s of years and every university has a legitimate department for the same.
+You can say solve nutrition - no university has a nutrition department and there are real holes in our understanding of it today.

 Tell secrets only to people you need to.

 ## Foundations

-`A startup messed up at it's foundation cannot be fixed.` If you don't have a history with your co-founders, you are just rolling dice.
+>A startup messed up at it's foundation cannot be fixed.

+If you don't have a history with your co-founders, you are just rolling dice.
 Founder conflict is just as ugly as divorce.

 components of a business
 - ownership - who owns company's equity